isabella232/dynamic-media-classic.en-1/help/uploading-image-asset-or-vector.md

 The *upload token* ensures that no one can use the same shared-secret key to upload assets.
 It ensures that the upload is legitimate and comes from a trusted source.

 The upload token is an alphanumeric string that is available only for a specific amount of time.
-Use the following URLs, substituting your shared-secret key, to retrieve the upload token.
+Use the following URLs, substituting your shared-secret key, so you can retrieve the upload token.

 * Image
   `https://s7ugc1.scene7.com/ugc/image?op=get_uploadtoken&shared_secret=fece4b21-87ee-47fc-9b99-2e29b78b602`In this example, the shared-secret key is `fece4b21-87ee-47fc-9b99-2e29b78b602`